Looking for a 12 week Christmas savings plan? You can have a debt free Christmas with this printable Christmas challenge!

 Christmas Savings Plan PDF

 What other savings plans have you done?
-What works best for you when it comes to saving money for Christmas?
+What works best for you when it comes to saving for Christmas?
 Let me know in the comments!

 Tools We Recommend: